-EXPLORER class companies participating in a regional competition should contact your regional coordinator or visit your regional contest's website to find out any specific requirements for your regional.
+Your regional coordinator or your regional contest's website, will inform you of any specific requirements or changes for your regional.

 2.0 SAFETY

 Safety is the competition's primary concern and guiding principle.
 Any system that is deemed unsafe by competition officials will not be allowed to compete.
 If a safety concern is identified during the initial inspection, companies are permitted to modify their system and have it re-inspected.
 Companies are permitted to have their vehicle re-inspected twice.
 If a company fails to pass its third and final safety inspection, it is disqualified from the underwater competition portion of the event.
 There are NO APPEALS once an ROV has been disqualified.